A Figure from the Common Lot

 “I do not ask your approval,” he had said to his mother.

-Until the day Peggy died, he never said another word to her.
+Until the day she died, he never said another word to her.

 Fixed outside one window of his mother’s room was a rose arbor.

 Richard was clearing it out, all of it.
-And Micah, six years old, was underfoot.
-Richard heard a deal of carrying-on, from inside the narrow linen cupboard.
+Micah, six years old, was underfoot.
+Richard could hear a carry-on, inside the narrow linen cupboard.
 But he and the hauler from Chambliss, Mr. Marcus, were tackling the wardrobe.

 “I would rather…”

-This cry was followed by a disturbing escalation in the level of clatter; nevertheless Richard finished speaking his thought to Marcus: “I would rather you take the door off its hinges.
-You know your work, of course, better than I…I only say, I don’t like the look of it.”
+There came a disturbing escalation in the level of clatter.
+Richard nonetheless finished speaking his thought to Marcus: “I would rather you take the door off its hinges.
+You know your work, of course, better than I…I only say I don’t like the look of it.”

 “You best see to that youngster,” Marcus said.